-Title: Producing complex plasterwork moulds in the workplace Unit Number: D/618/1265 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the information rowork and reso elating to the ources when drawings and extract relevant information from specifications, schedules method statements, sments and manufacturers' information. producing cor plasterwork n - vith information and/or instructions derived assessments and method statements. report an the organisational procedures developed to directify inappropriate information and e resources and how they are implemented. how they - draw state different types of information, their source and are interpreted in relation to: ngs, specifications, schedules, method ments, risk assessments, manufacturers' nation and current regulations governing ngs.
-2 Know how to comply with relevant legislation and official guidance when producing complex plasterwork moulds. accidents working: - in the space mate their responsibilities regarding potential, health hazards and the environment, whilst workplace, below ground level, in confined s, at height, with tools and equipment, with rials and substances, with movement/storage terials and by manual handling and mechanical s. tools, equ the organisational security procedures for all procedures in relation to explace, company and operative. · · hat the accident reporting procedures are and sponsible for making reports.
-3 Maintain safe and healthy working practices when producing complex plasterwork moulds. with the n and safety control equipment safely and comply nethods of work to carry out the activity in e with current legislation and organisational nts when producing complex plasterwork moulds. legislation relation to - safe - safe equi ate compliance with given information and relevant when producing complex plasterwork moulds in the following: use of access equipment/working platforms use, storage and handling of materials, tools and oment fic risks to health
+Title: Title: Producing complex plasterwork moulds in the workplace Unit Number: D/618/1265 Learning outcome The learner will be a Assessment criteria The learner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. producing cor plasterwork n • 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
+2 Know how to comply with relevant legislation and official guidance when producing complex plasterwork moulds.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe working pract producing cor plasterwork m ices when nplex 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when producing complex plasterwork moulds.
+3.2 Demonstrate compliance with given information and relevant legislation when producing complex plasterwork moulds in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health